sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

 The variable ``n`` only exists within the body of the method and it can take on different values for different calls.
-There can be other variables named ``n`` else where in a program but they do not interfer with the ``n`` in ``doubled``.
+There can be other variables named ``n`` else where in a program but they do not interfere with the ``n`` in ``doubled``.
 Which is good news—if that wasn’t true we’d have to keep track of all the variable names we had used anywhere in our program which would be a huge pain!

 This is the key to using methods as an abstraction.
-The details that we care about inside the method—what names the method uses for its parameters and how it computes its result—are only relevant hidden inside the method.
+The details that we care about inside the method—what names the method uses for its parameters and how it computes its result—are hidden inside the method.
 Code that calls the method such as this line:

 .. code-block:: java

    System.out.println("Twice 2 is: " + doubled(2));

 isn’t affected at all by those details.
-We could change the definiton of ``doubled`` to this perfectly good, but different, definition and everything would still work the same:
+We could change the definition of ``doubled`` to this perfectly good, but different, definition and everything would still work the same: